jeffrey-cordero/vitality/.github/pull_request_template.md

-### Please check if the PR fulfills these requirement
+### Please check if the PR fulfills these requirements

 <!-- Make sure to review each item in the checklist and check it off once you have completed it, if applicable. -->